 Sound impressions – Ultra / Sub bass

-The most eye catching part from Zombie would be no other than the bass.
-It has that speaker-like characteristics – big, groovy, and bold.
+The most eye-catching part from Zombie would be no other than the bass.
+It has that speaker-like characteristic – big, groovy, and bold.
 The bass feels gigantic in both size and amount but controlled quite nicely.
 Zombie keeps the lows real heavy while keeping it tight enough, nicely achieving both stability and dynamics.
 Ultra lows are very clean and well presented, giving off a feeling as if the bass is flooding out from the void.
 It would be obvious at this point to mention that the Zombie to be a hardcore bass heavy IEM, though that’s not it.
-Of course such sound would definitely be appreciable to bassheads, though many would still find the bass to be enjoyable as Zombie manages to reveal every details throughout the frequency, unless you aren’t into bass at all.
+Of course such sound would definitely be appreciable to bassheads, though many would still find the bass to be enjoyable as Zombie manages to reveal every detail throughout the frequency unless you aren’t into bass at all.

 Sound Impression – Mid / Treble, etc.

-Tonality is one of the biggest part that I was concerned before giving these a listen due to its unusual driver setup, though it was surprising to find out that not only the tonality was on point, but also didn’t have the phase cancelling problem that are often visible on multi-driver IEMs.
-I’d say this is the part that surely proves that Rhapsodio wasn’t lying about their driver setup to have a perfect harmony.
-Overall vocal flows smooth throughout the frequency with no visible sibilance or turbulence.
-Also the sound in general feels quite similar to Empire Ears Legend X. The temperature is tilted to the warmer side but shifts a bit back to being neutral on the upper mids.
+Tonality is one of the biggest parts that I was concerned before giving these a listen due to its unusual driver setup, though it was surprising to find out that not only the tonality was on point, but also didn’t have the phase canceling problem that is often visible on multi-driver IEMs.
+I’d say this is the part that surely proves that Rhapsodio wasn’t lying about their driver setup to have perfect harmony.
+Overall vocal flows smoothly throughout the frequency with no visible sibilance or turbulence.
+Also, the sound, in general, feels quite similar to Empire Ears Legend X. The temperature is tilted to the warmer side but shifts a bit back to being neutral on the upper mids.
 The brightness on these reminds me of a jazz cafe – slightly dimmed lighting, keeping the atmosphere emotional and sensual.